JuanIrache/gpmf-extract/readme.md

 # GPMF extract

-Finds the metadata track in GoPro (Hero5 and later) video files (or any other camera that implements the GPMF) and extracts it for later analysis and processing.
+Finds the metadata track in GoPro (Hero5 and later) video files (or any other camera that implements GPMF) and extracts it for later analysis and processing.

-Accepts a File and returns a promise that resolves to Buffer.
+Accepts a File and returns a Promise that resolves to an object with a Buffer (rawData) and timing data (timing), useful for interpreting the data.

+Once extracted, you can process the data with [gopro-telemetry](https://github.com/JuanIrache/gopro-telemetry).

+Install:

 ```shell
 $ npm i gpmf-extract